Student Profile – Sarah Macdonald

 Learning continues out of the classroom with the help of technology, including blogs and wikis, and the virtual learning environment Second Life in which students have the chance to explore virtual representations of other cultures and meet people from those cultures.

-In the second year, you can experience overseas study with the possibility of exchanges in Japan, China, Taiwan, Korea, Hong Kong, Spain, the Netherlands or a country in the Pacific or South America.
+In the second year, you can experience overseas study with the possibility of student exchanges in Japan, China, Taiwan, Korea, Hong Kong, Spain, the Netherlands or a country in the Pacific or South America.

 In your final year you will be able to apply your knowledge and skills in a workplace setting when you take the core paper, a co-operative education practicum.
 In some cases this paper could be completed overseas.